-&lt;sup>25 IMO Assembly resolution A.949(23).
+24 IMO Assembly resolution A.949(23).

-&lt;sup>26 IMO Assembly resolution A.950(23).
+25 IMO Assembly resolution A.950(23).

-&lt;sup>27 Decision IG 17/10.
+26 Decision IG 17/10.

-2.2 At the EU level, directive 2009/17/EC amending Directive 2002/59/EC, which establishes a Community vessel traffic monitoring and information system, obliges EU Member States to draw up plans to accommodate, if the situation so requires, ships in need of assistance in their ports or in any other protected place in the best possible conditions, in order to limit the consequences of accidents at sea in the waters under their jurisdiction.
+2.2 At the EU level, Directive 2009/17/EC of the European Parliament and of the Council of 23 April 2009 amending Directive 2002/59/EC establishing a Community vessel traffic monitoring and information system, obliges EU Member States to draw up plans to accommodate, if the situation so requires, ships in need of assistance in their ports or in any other protected place in the best possible conditions, in order to limit the consequences of accidents at sea in the waters under their jurisdiction.

-2.3 More recently, following various maritime incidents involving ships in distress in European waters, the EU Member States, together with the European Commission and EMSA, with a view to improving the existing arrangements on places of refuge, set out to review the framework for cooperation and coordination among national authorities, as well as with other parties involved in such cases, and established the "Cooperation Group on Places of Refuge" comprising all authorities in the EU in close consultation with relevant industry associations.
-One of the tasks has been to develop and test the EU operational guidelines on places of refuge, which were issued in 2015.
+2.3 More recently, following various maritime incidents involving ships in distress in EU waters, the EU Member States, together with the European Commission and EMSA, with a view to improving the existing arrangements on places of refuge, set out to review the framework for cooperation and coordination among national authorities, as well as with other parties involved in such cases, and established the "Cooperation Group on Places of Refuge" comprising all authorities in the EU in close consultation with relevant industry associations.
+One of the tasks has been to develop and test the EU Operational Guidelines on Places of Refuge27, which were issued in 2015.
 These guidelines have been developed in a spirit of enhanced cooperation and coordination among all parties involved for the purposes of providing a place of refuge and, therefore should be most useful in the Mediterranean area as a whole.

-3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 14 are enumerated in Annex II to the present document - List of Examples of National Actions.
+3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties to the Barcelona Convention may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 14 are enumerated in Annex II to the present document.

-&lt;sup>28 http://ec.europa.eu/transport/modes/maritime/digital-services/doc/por-operationalguidelines.pdf
+27 https://ec.europa.eu/transport/sites/transport/files/modes/maritime/digital-services/doc/por-operational-guidelines.pdf